Remruts/Paralunar_GameOff/README.md

 - You may use the game's code, assets, etc. for anything non-commercial.

 - Ask permission if you do decide to use anything here in a commercial product.

+- Don't claim the game or any of its assets as your own.